awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

    AWS API: [UpdateRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateRole.html)

-## Deleting a Service\-Linked Role<a name="delete-service-linked-role"></a>
+## Deleting a service\-linked role<a name="delete-service-linked-role"></a>

 The method that you use to create a service\-linked role depends on the service\.
 In some cases, you don't need to manually delete a service\-linked role\.
 For example, when you complete a specific action \(such as removing a resource\) in the service, the service might delete the service\-linked role for you\.

 In other cases, the service might support deleting a service\-linked role manually from the service console, API, or CLI\.

-For information about which services support using service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about which services support using service\-linked roles, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 To learn whether the service supports deleting the service\-linked role, choose the **Yes** link to view the service\-linked role documentation for that service\.

 If the service does not support deleting the role, then you can delete the service\-linked role from the IAM console, API, or CLI\.
 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+That way you don't have an unused entity that is not actively monitored or maintained\.
 However, you must clean up your service\-linked role before you can delete it\.

-### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>
+### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete"></a>

 Before you can use IAM to delete a service\-linked role, you must first confirm that the role has no active sessions and remove any resources used by the role\.